kleinfreund/reverse-iterable-map/README.md

 … because I keep forgetting that.

 Let’s assume a *minor* update was made.
-First of all, the working directory needs to cleaned up; all changes need to be comitted.
+First of all, the working directory needs to be cleaned up; all changes need to be committed.
 It’s important to run the `build` script to make sure new CommonJS and ES modules are compiled from the TypeScript source module.

 ```sh
 npm run build